Management And Accounting Web - http://maaw.info

 Svenska Handelsbanken

-This is an international bank based out of Sweden.
-They decided to stop using budgets in the early 1970s, and now the bank has outperformed its Scandinavian rivals on measurements such as earnings per share, cost-to-income ratio, and customer satisfaction (113).
+Svenska Handelsbanken is an international bank based is Sweden that decided to stop using budgets in the early 1970s.
+Now the bank has outperformed its Scandinavian rivals on measurements such as earnings per share, cost-to-income ratio, and customer satisfaction (113).

 Ahlsell

-This is a Swedish wholesaler who abandoned budgeting in 1995 (114).
-They increased their number of profit centers from fourteen to over two hundred.
+Ahlsell is a Swedish wholesaler who abandoned budgeting in 1995 and increased their number of profit centers from fourteen to over two hundred.
 Due to decentralization of the company, the profit units are now able to develop their own strategies.
 Unit managers have the authority to adjust resource levels based on the market rather than budget cycles.
 They use key performance indicators to set goals.
-Ahlsell also monitors carefully just how profitable customer accounts are, which was not possible with budgeting.
+Ahlsell also monitors carefully just how profitable customer accounts are, which was not possible with the budgeting approach to performance measurement.

 In conclusion, if companies continue to use budgets, they will not be able to create an environment with a self-motivated and adaptable workforce.
 The budgeting process’s key purpose is control.
-If you let go of that tool for control, you can actually be able to start planning on a regular day-to-day basis, rather than the seemingly endless budget.
+If you let go of that tool for control, you can actually start planning on a regular day-to-day basis, rather than using the seemingly endless budget.

 Sidebar: An Ever-Changing View of the Future”

 As an alternative to budgeting, companies are now starting to use rolling forecasts.
-They are usually created every three months, and always span the same time period of each forecast.
-An advantage of these forecasts is that they are refreshed by the latest economic trends from the most recent quarter.
-More importantly, it can help deter employees from “cooking the books” since there are no fixed profit targets, or penalties for not making them.
-Overall, these rolling forecasts can enable managers anticipate performance changes sooner and improve their strategies.
+These forecasts are usually created every three months, and always span the same time period of each forecast.
+An advantage of rolling forecasts is that they are refreshed by the latest economic trends from the most recent quarter.
+More importantly, rolling forecasts can help deter employees from “cooking the books” since there are no fixed profit targets, or penalties for not making them.
+Overall, rolling forecasts can enable managers to anticipate performance changes sooner and improve their strategies.